hwdsbcommons/Multisite-Mediacore-URL/README.md

 Usage:

-Input your Mediacore URL on line 30, in the place of replace_with_your_URL Upload this file to wp-content/mu-plugins
+Input your Mediacore URL on line 30, in the place of replace_with_your_URL

+Upload the hwdsb_mcore_URL.php file to wp-content/mu-plugins

 Network Activate the Mediacore Chooser plugin http://wordpress.org/plugins/mediacore/

 The Mediacore URL field under Settings/Mediacore across your network will now be populated with your Mediacore URL